rhundhausen/fabrikam/README.md

 Fabrikam Fiber is a fictional company that provides cable television and related services to the United States.
 They are growing rapidly and have embraced the latest Microsoft technologies in order to scale their customer-facing web site.
 This will allow the end users to create/manage tickets and track technicians in a self-service way.
 There is also an on-premises ASP.NET MVC application for their customer service representatives to administer customer orders.

 Note: There are several codebase versions in this repository.
 Make sure you use the correct one.
+Also, you may need to edit the web.config and change the connection strings from "(LocalDB)\v11.0" to "(LocalDB)\MSSQLLocalDB".
+See http://bit.ly/2v4qQyQ for more information.